 - Format your text inside of Workable, as opposed to writing a formatted description in a text editor and pasting it in.
 Pasting formatted text may lead to formatting issues on certain job boards.

 - Jobs may not be accepted by all job boards if you’re already posting there directly or from another source.
 Worry not, contact us and we will advise you how to handle such a situation.

 - Staffing companies in the US and Canada are limited to “Sponsored” postings only on Indeed.

 - Some jobs may not be available for free boards and can be published with sponsored visibility only.
 Jobs advertised nationwide or in a different market rather than the physical location of the office, self-employment, commission-based positions, relocation offers, unpaid internships or volunteer work are only eligible for paid postings on our partnered job boards.

-- If the job post is for remote work, include the head office as the job’s location.
-If you tick the ‘remote work’ box, the posting will be advertised nationwide, hence can only be posted via a sponsored ad.
+- For remote jobs, include the head office as the job’s location.
+If you tick the ‘remote work’ box, the posting will be advertised nationwide.
+See also our guidelines for recruiting for remote jobs.